Greer Childers - get slim by breathing - or now, just stand still

 ( http://www.ftc.gov/opa/2003/11/bodyflex.htm )

-Perhaps she DID sue because Greer disappeared from infomercials for a while again and then appeared back on TV in 2006 but with a brand new program and no mention of the "aerobic breathing" or "bodyflex" which she had previously stated was the "only program that had ever worked for her".
+Greer disappeared from infomercials for a while again and then appeared back on TV in 2006 but this time, with a brand new program and no mention of the "aerobic breathing" or "bodyflex" which she had previously stated was the "only program that had ever worked for her".

-The new program is called "Shapely Secrets" and includes "7 secrets" of weight loss which will give you, according to the testimonials, (again all claims are made by customers and not Greer) a loss of 10 lbs and 10 inches in 7 days.
-However as this very claim is being made, small print is flashed at the bottom of the screen which states "typical results are 1 size and 6 lbs in 14 days".
+The new program was called "Shapely Secrets" and included "7 secrets" of weight loss which promised to give you, according to the testimonials, (again all claims were made by customers and not Greer) a loss of 10 lbs and 10 inches in 7 days.
+However as this very claim was being made, small print flashed at the bottom of the screen which stated "typical results are 1 size and 6 lbs in 14 days".

-Greer is now 61 years old but looks wrinkle free in the infomercial - I would not be surprised if she, like most celebs has taken advantage of things like Botox and plastic surgery to remove the wrinkles usually seen in elderly.
-She still has the long flowing blond hair and the face that says "you have to believe me - would I lie to you?"
+Greer now 61 years old looked wrinkle free in the infomercial.
+She still had the long flowing blond hair and the face that says "you have to believe me - would I lie to you?"

-The exercise with "Shapely Secrets" is done "standing still", is 7 minutes long and appears from the brief description given, to be the old garden variety "isometric exercise" Again small print tells us two muscle groups are worked - the arms - triceps biceps etc and the thighs etc.
+The exercise with "Shapely Secrets" was done "standing still", is 7 minutes long and appeared to be, from the brief description given, some type of "isometric exercise" The small print on the infomercial told us two muscle groups are worked - the arms - triceps biceps etc and the thighs etc.

-On her new website, www.shapelysecrets.com she claims the 7 minute isometric exercises are much more effective than traditional exercise as proven in 5 university studies but she gives no cites to the studies.
+On the Shapely Secrets website Greer claimed the 7 minute isometric exercises are much more effective than traditional exercise as proven in 5 university studies but she gave no cites to the studies.

 Healthread!
 Obesity page Dieting page